 Climate Policy Priorities

-Walmart is committed to policy advocacy aligned with the Paris Climate Agreement.
-Our advocacy has been consistent with that agreement since 2016.
-In 2021, we memorialized our commitment in a Board-approved Statement on Climate Policy.
-The Statement frames our advocacy around achieving 1.5° Celsius-aligned, science-based national and international climate policies that are consistent with achieving net-zero emissions by 2050 and that equitably address the needs of all stakeholders.
+Walmart's Board-approved Statement on Climate Policy frames our advocacy around achieving 1.5° Celsius-aligned, science-based national and international climate policies that are consistent with achieving net-zero emissions by 2050 and that equitably address the needs of all stakeholders.